 How does it work?

 Khat Side Effects & Safety

-Khat may be UNSAFE for use.
+Khat is POSSIBLY UNSAFE for most people when taken by mouth.
 Although it isn't associated with physical addiction, it can cause psychological dependence.

 Khat can cause many side effects including mood changes, increased alertness, excessive talkativeness, hyperactivity, excitement, aggressiveness, anxiety, elevated blood pressure, manic behavior, paranoia, and psychoses.
 Trouble sleeping (insomnia), loss of energy (malaise), and lack of concentration usually follow.

 Other effects include rapid heart rate, heart palpitations, increased blood pressure, faster breathing rates, increased body temperature, sweating, eye changes, mouth ulcers, inflammation of the esophagus and stomach, gum disease, jaw problems (TMJ), and constipation.